kahlil/grunt-guides/scripts/01-getting-started.md

 ## Node & npm

 Node.js is a platform that allows you to run JavaScript files right on your computer.
-You don't have to know anything about it in order to run Grunt.js but you can find out more at nodejs.org.
+You don't have to know anything about it in order to run Grunt.js but you can find out more about it if you're interested at nodejs.org.

 npm is installed with Node by default.
 It is a command line tool that allows you to install small programs that run on the Node platform like Grunt and the Grunt plugins.